 If [Overwrite] is selected, the existing accounts will be overwritten with new accounts in the external device after importing.
 If [Append] is selected, HMI will append more accounts while the old accounts still exist.
-Please note that when [Append] is selected, the accounts that already exist in the project cannot be imported.
 Delete file after importing user accounts If select this check box, the system will delete the account data saved in the external device after importing, this can prevent the account data from leaking out.
 Notification If this selection is enabled, it will notify a designated bit address to set ON or OFF, each time the button is pressed.